The Praxis II Art: Content and Analysis Exam is designed to evaluate the readiness to teach art.

 Some of these testing accommodations include extended testing time, additional beaks, separate testing room, screen magnification, selected screen background and foreground colors, JAWS screen reader, reader, scribe, and large print test book and answer sheet.

 What are the categories and topics covered on this exam?
-How many questions are there for each category?

 - Art Making: 55 selected-response questions